 This paper works really great on fabric.
 I used it on this men’s valet stand redo also:

 Update: Here it is in my newly painted kitchen!

-This may be over the top for some, but I think it’s a fun addition to my kitchen.
+My cover looks even cuter in this space now, and I love the touch of whimsy it adds to my kitchen.
 And at least I didn’t make one for every small appliance I own like a certain mom I know, ahem.
 (I love you Mom!)

 Happy Mother’s Day to all the Moms out there.
 I hope you get to do what ever you want on your special day.

 If you like what you see, there are several ways to follow along!